 Firefighters distinguish fire in Tawfiqia Market (photo: Al-Ahram)

-The early morning fire, however, did cause damages to around 22 shops, according to an earlier statement by the Cairo governorate.
+The early morning fire, however, did cause damages to around 22 shops, the governorate statement added.

 The Tawfiqia market, a wholesale market for a variety of goods - mainly car accessories - is located in the crowded Al-Azbakeya district.